jomarahi/benthos-umh/docs/output/sparkplug-b-output.md

 ## Overview

 The **Sparkplug B Output plugin** allows the United Manufacturing Hub (UMH) to publish industrial IoT data to MQTT brokers using the Sparkplug B specification.
-It acts as an **Edge Node** in the Sparkplug B ecosystem, converting UMH-Core messages into standardized MQTT-based Sparkplug B protocol with protobuf encoding and alias management.
+It acts as an **Edge Node** in the Sparkplug B ecosystem, converting UMH-Core messages into standardized MQTT-based Sparkplug B protocol with protobuf encoding and alias management (configurable to use full metric names instead of aliases).

 Sparkplug B is an open standard for MQTT-based industrial IoT communication that minimizes bandwidth usage through metric aliases and efficient protobuf encoding.